el-remph/dryopt/README.md

   wchar_t/char32_t, and some ifdefery for mbtowc/mbrtoc32, only works at C11 -- but there is no c32type.h!
 So GNU libunistring?
 Who's even using characters outside the BMP as flags?
-- Aliases -- probably a TODO
-- Some way to negate boolean short opts -- definitely a TODO
 - User-defined limits, not just the bounds of the type
-- Enums!
-For mutually exclusive options that all set the same variable to different values, like gzip's `-[zdlt]`
-  - What about the same, for arguments instead of options?
-Like `--colour={auto,always,never}`
 - Complex systems like sections and trees of options -- use [argp] or [popt]\(3) instead
 - getopt_long_only(3)-style single dash parsing